mike-goodwin/aws-vault-reference-infrastructure/README.md

 # A reference architecture for [Hashicorp Vault](https://github.com/hashicorp/vault) on AWS
 This project aims to show how to build an secure and resilient impementation of Vault on the AWS platform, consumed by a simple web application that includes some good security coding practises.
 Hopefully this will help you get the best out of your Vault out of your projects.
-The project is licensed under the Apache v2.0 license, so you are free to use or modify it however you like.
+The project is licensed under the Apache v2.0 license, so you are free to use or modify it however you like, but we don't offer any kind of warranty!

 ## Overview ##